Indy's Black Lives Matter muralists launch artist collective

 INDIANAPOLIS — The artists behind Indianapolis’ Black Lives Matter mural have launched an artist collective.

-Prior to creating the mural on Indianapolis Avenue in the summer of 2020, many of the eighteen artists had heard of each other through various circles but they didn’t know each other very well.
+Prior to creating the mural on Indiana Avenue in the summer of 2020, many of the 18 artists had heard of each other through various circles but they didn’t know each other very well.

 “I had no idea that there were that many black artists here in the city and it was great to meet these new people and form these new relationships,” said visual artist Rebecca Robinson.